wiiiiilllllll/willwallace.name/_case-studies/2015-09-12-harvest-moon-ball.markdown

 color: FA4C33
 ---
 ## The brief
-Design and front-end development including CSS, JavaScript and PHP
+Design and front-end development for the Harvest Moon Ball, a charity fund-raising event.

 ## The work
 This was a fun micro-budget project, completed when I was part of the team at Siteset Digital.
 One of Siteset's existing clients, Germain Financial Associates, needed a new website for their annual charity event, the Harvest Moon Ball.
 My role was the visual design and front-end development.